After-sales services during an asset's lifetime: collaborative planning of system upgrades: Literature review

 The second stream of literature relates to the effect of executing upgrades to meet (increasing) functional requirements.
-This aspect is studied already in a series of papers~\citep{Nair1992,Hopp1994,Nair1995}, where a discrete-time model is proposed in which one needs to decide whether to keep current technology or move to another version at every time step.
+This aspect is studied already in a series of papers~\citep{Nair1992,Hopp1994,Nair1995}, where a discrete-time model is proposed in which one needs to decide whether to keep current technology or to move to another version at every time step.
 Through a Markov Decision Problem formulation, an optimal solution can be determined through dynamic programming, and also the infinite horizon case can be solved through an efficient algorithm.
-Technology advancement is also considered in~\citep{Rajagopalan1998b}, but for an entirely different environment where technologies provide a certain capacity that is needed for operations.
-A continuous-time multi-component maintenance model is considered in~\citep{Mercier2008}, where the goal is to identify when to upgrade all components after a single technology improvement among the class of reactive upgrade policies.
-Analytical results are derived for a similar problem in~\citep{Oner2015}, but among the class of only two possible policies (preventive vs corrective upgrading).
-The paper~\citep{Nguyen2013} bridges technology change with spare part inventory management in a discrete-time model, and use dynamic programming to determine the optimal maintenance policy for a fixed horizon.
-Although this paper is rich in the different aspect that comes with upgrades (i.e. potential loss of spare parts, different maintenance options, and so forth), no structural insights on the optimal policy are provided.
+Technology advancement is also considered in~\cite{Rajagopalan1998b}, but for an entirely different environment where technologies provide a certain capacity that is needed for operations. {In this stream, it is common to assume an underlying stochastic model to represent the evolution of technology or the prediction of technological advancements.
+This is not necessary in our work, where we directly model the disutility of not using the system with the most recent technology.} A continuous-time multi-component maintenance model is considered in~\cite{Mercier2008}, where the goal is to identify when to upgrade all components after a single technology improvement among the class of reactive upgrade policies.
+Analytical results are derived for a similar problem in~\cite{Oner2015}, but then from the perspective of a maintenance service provider who has to choose between preventive and corrective upgrading for a fleet of systems/assets after a redesign of a component. \cite{Nguyen2013} bridge technology change with spare part inventory management in a discrete-time model, and use dynamic programming to determine the optimal maintenance policy for a fixed horizon.
+Although this paper is rich in the different aspects that come with upgrades (i.e.{,} potential loss of spare parts, different maintenance options, and so forth), no structural insights on the optimal policy are provided.